Malcolm X: Prison

 maintaining a regular correspondence with Muhammad.

-In 1950, the FBI opened a file on Malcolm after he wrote a letter from prison to President Truman expressing opposition to the Korean War and declaring himself a communist.
-That year, he also began signing his name "MalcolmX."
+In 1950, the FBI opened a file on Malcolm after he wrote a letter from prison to President Harry S. Truman expressing opposition to the Korean War and declaring himself a communist.
+That year, he also began signing his name "Malcolm X".
 Muhammad instructed his followers to leave their family names behind when they joined the Nation of Islam and use "X" instead.
-When the time was right, after they had proven their sincerity, he said, he would reveal the Muslim's "original name."
-In his autobiography, MalcolmX explained that the "X" symbolized the true African family name that he could never know.
-"For me, my 'X' replaced the White slavemaster name of 'Little' which some blue-eyed devil named Little had imposed upon my paternal forebears."
+When the time was right, after they had proven their sincerity, he said, he would reveal the Muslim's "original name".
+In his autobiography, Malcolm X explained that the "X" symbolized the true African family name that he could never know.
+"For me, my 'X' replaced the white slavemaster name of 'Little' which some blue-eyed devil named Little had imposed upon my paternal forebears."

 Early ministry

-After his parole in August 1952, MalcolmX visited Elijah Muhammad in Chicago.
+After his parole in August 1952, Malcolm X visited Elijah Muhammad in Chicago.
 In June 1953, he was named assistant minister of the Nation's Temple Number One in Detroit.
 Later that year he established Boston's Temple Number 11; in March 1954, he expanded Temple Number 12 in Philadelphia; and two months later he was selected to lead Temple Number 7 in Harlem, where he rapidly expanded its membership.

-In 1953, the FBI began surveillance of him, turning its attention from MalcolmX's possible communist associations to his rapid ascent in the Nation of Islam.
+In 1953, the FBI began surveillance of him, turning its attention from Malcolm X's possible communist associations to his rapid ascent in the Nation of Islam.

-During 1955, MalcolmX continued his successful recruitment of members on behalf of the Nation of Islam.
+During 1955, Malcolm X continued his successful recruitment of members on behalf of the Nation of Islam.
 He established temples in Springfield, Massachusetts (Number 13); Hartford, Connecticut (Number 14); and Atlanta (Number 15).
 Hundreds of African Americans were joining the Nation of Islam every month.

-Besides his skill as a speaker, MalcolmX had an impressive physical presence.
+Besides his skill as a speaker, Malcolm X had an impressive physical presence.
 He stood 6 ft 3 in tall and weighed about 180 lb.
 One writer described him as "powerfully built", and another as "mesmerizingly handsome ... and always spotlessly well-groomed".

 Marriage and family

-In 1955, Betty Sanders met MalcolmX after one of his lectures, then again at a dinner party; soon she was regularly attending his lectures.
-In 1956, she joined the Nation of Islam, changing her name to Betty X. One-on-one dates were contrary to the Nation's teachings, so the couple courted at social events with dozens or hundreds of others, and MalcolmX made a point of inviting her on the frequent group visits he led to New York City's museums and libraries.
+In 1955, Betty Sanders met Malcolm X after one of his lectures, then again at a dinner party; soon she was regularly attending his lectures.
+In 1956, she joined the Nation of Islam, changing her name to Betty X. One-on-one dates were contrary to the Nation's teachings, so the couple courted at social events with dozens or hundreds of others, and Malcolm X made a point of inviting her on the frequent group visits he led to New York City's museums and libraries.

-MalcolmX proposed during a telephone call from Detroit in January 1958, and they married two days later.
+Malcolm X proposed during a telephone call from Detroit in January 1958, and they married two days later.
 They had six daughters:

-Attallah (b.
-1958; Arabic for "gift of God"; perhaps named after Attila the Hun); Qubilah (b.
-1960, named after Kublai Khan); Ilyasah (b.
-1962, named after Elijah Muhammad); Gamilah Lumumba (b.
-1964, named after Gamal Abdel Nasser and Patrice Lumumba); and twins Malikah (1965–2021) and Malaak (b.
-1965 after their father's death, and named in his honor).
+Attallah (born 1958; Arabic for 'gift of God'); Qubilah (born 1960, named after Kublai Khan); Ilyasah (born 1962, named after Elijah Muhammad); Gamilah Lumumba (born 1964, named after Gamal Abdel Nasser and Patrice Lumumba); and twins Malikah (1965–2021) and Malaak (born 1965, both born after their father's death and named in his honor).